 Schiller has told associates the subsidy allows lawmakers to use NPR unfairly as a political punching bag.

 Such are the challenges that will soon confront Knell, currently chief executive of the company that produces the beloved children's public TV program Sesame Street.
 He formally takes over his new responsibilities at NPR in December.
 And pretty much from day one, Knell will have to grapple with the financial structure of public radio.

 According to two people who participated in the process that led to Knell's selection, he embraced a two-track approach: fight forcefully for continued federal support and plan actively for the day when such subsidies vanish, just in case.
 Those people spoke on the condition that they not be named.

-In an interview Monday with All Things Considered's Melissa Block, Knell said federal funds were necessary for public radio stations to help ensure Americans were informed and engaged citizens.
+In an interview Monday with All Things Considered's Melissa Block, Knell said federal funds are necessary for public radio stations to help ensure Americans are informed and engaged citizens.

 Knell pledged that NPR will continue to seek such funding — which polls suggest a majority of Americans support.

 "We'll have to make up [our minds] as a country, and the Congress will need to decide, as well as state governments, whether this is something important enough to support," Knell said.
 "I happen to think it is.
 But we'll see what happens."

 But Knell is unlikely to sit back and just wait to find out.

 In the past year, a series of scandals beginning with the termination of NPR news analyst Juan Williams' contract fueled opposition among many House Republicans to federal subsidies for public broadcasting.
 Large budget deficits added to the pressure.
 Phasing out taxpayer support for public broadcasting was among the recommendations that a bipartisan commission put forward last November to help balance the budget.

 Behind the scenes, NPR executives quietly mapped out what the public radio system might look like without those federal dollars.